- Ph.D., University of Chicago

-Professor Egge studies the Pali literature of Theravada Buddhism.
-He has written on Theravada conceptions of karma, the body, and the role of visual perception in religious devotion.
+Professor Egge is a historian of religion whose research focuses on the Pali literature of Theravada Buddhism.
+He has written on Theravada conceptions of karma, the body and the role of visual perception in religious devotion.
 He is also interested in theories and methods for the study of religion, and has written on the use of conceptual metaphor theory as a method for the comparative study of religion.
-He is currently researching ideas of karma in Sri Lankan Buddhism and in Buddhist Studies.

 - RLST 100 The Comparative Study of Religion

 - "Merit Transfer," in Oxford Bibliographies in Buddhism

 - "Theorizing Embodiment: Conceptual Metaphor Theory and the Comparative Study of Religion," in Figuring Religions: Comparing Ideas, Images, and Activities, ed.
 Shubha Pathak (State University of New York Press, 2013).